rosmerhyh/UR3_Admittance_Control/README.md

 ### 🔹 Circuit To Read Force Applied To The Sensor

-- Voltage divider circuit in connection with an arduino, the connections are shown in the image, the connection is made directly to the computer connected to the control robot.
+- A voltage divider circuit was implemented using an Arduino to measure the force applied to an **FSR (Force Sensitive Resistor)**.
+The sensor is connected directly to the computer running the control robot script, and data is transmitted via serial communication.

+The following image shows the schematic for the circuit:
 <img src="graphic_resources/Circuit_Sensor.png" alt="Circuit sensor" width="100%"/>
-*Figure 1: Circuit to read force applied to the sensor FSR.*
+*Figure 1: Circuit to read the force applied to the FSR sensor using a voltage divider connected to Arduino.*

 ### 🔹 Experiment 1: Admittance Control Without Disturbance